Subscribe To This Site

 How do you make a green smoothie?

 You simply take the recipe and place all ingredients in a blender and blend until smooth.
-Simple, nutritious and quick!
+Simple, nutritious and quick.
 The best blender to use for a smoothie is a high powered blender like the Vitamix.
-It is so powerful that it will break apart the cells very effectively so that your body can assimilate the nutrients better. alt text
+It is so powerful that it will break apart the cells very effectively so that your body can assimilate the nutrients better.

-Besides for the fact that you are getting so much more raw greens into your diet that you normally wouldn’t, greens do amazing things for the body.
+Besides for the fact that you are getting more raw greens into your diet that you normally would, greens do amazing things for the body.

-Now, that’s why it gives you great energy….and promotes healing….if that isn’t enough for you to start a green smoothie or green juice regimen, I don’t know what is!
+That’s why it gives you great energy- and promotes healing.
+If that isn’t enough for you to start a green smoothie or green juice regimen, I don’t know what is :)

-1) What a great thing it is to start your day with a breakfast that healthy and makes you feel great.
-It’s very good for your body to have something as light and good for you- an fruit is easily digestible and one of the best things you can have for breakfast.
+1. What a great thing it is to start your day with a breakfast that's healthy and makes you feel great.
+It’s very good for your body to have something this light and good for you- and fruit is easily digestible.
+It's one of the best things you can have for breakfast.

-3) I don’t eat as many greens as I should.
+3. I don’t eat as many greens as I should.
 I’m only a huge fan of lettuce, broccoli and parsley.
 I could do without kale and spinach.
-If I have it in the beginning of the day I’m thrilled that I know I’m getting the green in my diet, and don’t have to worry about eating them for dinner.
+If I have it in the beginning of the day I’m thrilled to I know I’m getting the greens in my diet, and don’t have to worry about eating them for dinner.

 I’ve provided some recipes below, but you can easily make your own if you know a few basic rules.

 • Use only fruit and greens.
-Don’t worry about food combining fruit and greens together.
-It’s actually good for your body first thing in the morning and is what tastes the best
+Don’t worry about food combining the fruit and greens together.
+It’s actually good for your body first thing in the morning and is what tastes the best.

 Don’t be afraid to try new things in your recipes.
 Most times, it will turn out great or can be salvaged by adding more fruit or juice.